jbeck018/howlerops/docs/AUTH_SYSTEM_COMPLETE.md

-# SQL Studio Authentication System - COMPLETE ✅
+# Howlerops Authentication System - COMPLETE ✅

 ## Executive Summary

-A complete, production-ready authentication system has been successfully implemented for SQL Studio frontend using **exclusively shadcn/ui components**.
+A complete, production-ready authentication system has been successfully implemented for Howlerops frontend using **exclusively shadcn/ui components**.
 The system is fully integrated with the Go backend, includes comprehensive tests, and is ready for immediate use.

 ## Status: 100% COMPLETE